 When it comes to creating a popular (and profitable) website, your primary focus should always be on the user experience.

 And that leads me to the topic of this post: the myriad ways in which you can improve the user experience on your WordPress website.
-I am going to address some specific common mistakes made by many webmasters (and WordPress users in particular) and show you what you should be doing in order to encourage people to return to your site again and again.
+Below we address some specific common mistakes made by many webmasters (and WordPress users in particular) and show you what you should be doing in order to encourage people to return to your site again and again.

 First of all, let’s talk about the three things you need to get right in order to create beautiful user experience: